IbrahemSarayrah/reading-notes/reading-notes-401/Class-04.md

 * Continuous Integration (CI): is the practice of automating the integration of code changes from multiple contributors into a single software project.

 * REST: is an architectural style that handles the client-server relationship

+* Data Model: the process of visualizing and representing data for storage in a data warehouse.
+The model is a conceptual representation of the data, the relationships between data, and the rules.
+The modeling itself can include diagrams, symbols, or text to represent data and the way that it interrelates.